asgarov1/cakeFactory/README.md

 <code>./gradlew bootRun --args='--spring.datasource.password=password'</code>

-Keep in mind that alternative login options (login with google, github, facebook) won't work because the oath ids/secrets are passed as commandline and you won't have them (nor will I disclose these:)
+Keep in mind that alternative login options (login with google, github, facebook) won't work because the oath ids/secrets are passed as commandline arguments and you won't have them (nor will I disclose these:)